FOLW Board of Directors (2018-2019)

 John Armstrong joined the board in 2017.
 Johnny started his professional career in the specialty coffee roasting industry (Alterra and Intelligentsia) and has 10 + years of experience in administration.
 He decided to switch his focus from business administration and went back to school for a Bachelors in Environmental Studies at DePaul University where his main focus was Sustainability and Watershed Management.
-Johnny currently works at the Department of Natural Resources in the Internal Business Services Division.
-Johnny and his family own a home in the Wingra Watershed (Nakoma).
-He spends his spare time working around the house and fishing with his daughter.
-He is very passionate about protecting Lake Wingra as he wants to preserve this natural resource for generations to come.
+Johnny currently works at the University of Wisconsin, Department of Botany where he is the Departmental Accountant.
+Johnny and his family used to live in the Wingra Watershed (Nakoma), but now own a home in the Town of Berry (north of Black Earth/Cross Plains).
+He spends his spare time working around the house and fishing with his daughters.
+He is very passionate about protecting natural resources for generations to come.

 Roger Bannerman joined the board in 2011.
 Roger’s first experience with Lake Wingra was as a graduate student in the Water Chemistry Program (1969-1973).
 His master thesis title was “Interstitial Inorganic Phosphorus in Lake Wingra Sediment.”
 Before leaving the program, Roger did one more study on Lake Wingra entitled “Effects of Urban Runoff on Lake Wingra Marsh.”
 Employment with Wisconsin Department of Natural Resources (WDNR) provided sufficient funds to buy a home in the Lake Wingra Watershed.
 The Bannerman’s bought their home in 1975 and after 36 years they would never think of leaving their home so close to Lake Wingra.
 Roger visits the lake almost every day by biking to work, walking along the shore, or exploring the shoreline by canoe.
 He tries to share this experience with others at every opportunity, so they too can discover the sometimes hidden treasures of the lake.
 Living in the watershed has also made it an easy choice for many of Roger’s research projects he has conducted for the WDNR.
 Working with the USGS and University, much data has been collected on the sources of pollutants in urban runoff and the efficiency of different treatment methods.
 These results are not only useful in the Lake Wingra Watershed, but to all the cities in Wisconsin.
 Roger hopes to continue his long-term relationship with the lake by staying involved in efforts to protect and improve it.